Bertrand31/AirportMatching/README.md

 Once that is done, we'd be able to also get rid of most of the code inside of [Main.scala](src/main/scala/airportmatching/Main.scala).
 The code there was provided as an example, to manually pump data out of a CSV and then print the result progressively to `stdout`.

-In a real-life setting, the main function would likely instanciate a source bridge that would produce a stream, which would be piped to the destination bridge.
+In a real-life setting, the main function would likely instantiate a source bridge that would produce a stream, which would be piped to the destination bridge.

 With real bridges in place, we would also be able to write proper integration and end-to-end tests,